-**The HTBC has re-opened for Phase 2 due to the COVID-19 shutdowns to all Stanford researchers .
+**The HTBC has fully re-opened from the COVID-19 shutdowns to all Stanford researchers .
 We are still not open to external researchers.
 We are currently transitioning to the High-Throughput Screening Knowledge Center (HTS KC) Please feel free to contact Bruce Koch (firstname.lastname@example.org) or David Solow-Cordero (email@example.com) if you have any questions.
-Our services, compound screening, and equipment are available, with some restrictions due to room capacity limitations.
+Our services, compound screening, and equipment are available, with some restrictions due the transition.
 Please fill out the Stanford Health Check before entering the HTBC.**

 The High-Throughput Bioscience Center's mission is to provide researchers at Stanford with the ability to run high-throughput chemical , siRNA , cDNA , and high-content screens for the purpose of drug and/or target discovery.

 The HTBC is a Stanford University School of Medicine core facility and was created in 2003 by the Department of Chemical and Systems Biology (formerly Molecular Pharmacology).
 The HTBC is a shared resource (Bioscience Screening Facility) for the Stanford Cancer Institute.

 This high-throughput screening (HTS) laboratory allows Stanford researchers and others to discover novel modulators of targets that otherwise would not be practical in industry.
 The center incorporates instrumentation (purchased with NCRR NIH Instrumentation grant numbers S10RR019513, S10RR026338, S10OD025004, and S10OD026899), databases , compound libraries , and personnel whose previous sole domains were in industry.